top of page

 Mental and emotional challenges:

-I have mild dyslexia, and some autistic traits such as hypersensitivity to my environment, obsessive compulsive disorders, and difficulty in certain social situations.
+I have mild dyslexia, and some autistic traits such as hypersensitivity to my environment, I experience intense noise anxiety under specific circumstances, obsessive compulsive disorders, and difficulty in certain social situations.
 I struggle with lack of confidence and a feeling of being deeply challenged by life at times.
 I have a compulsive desire for broad knowledge and experience, that can become obsessive and difficult, in that I struggle to achieve everything I wish to complete, and cause considerable anxiety for myself in the process.
 At times I struggle with over seriousness, difficulty relaxing, and physical expressions of love.
-All of this experience gives me a deep empathy with my clients, and their inner challenges.
+All of this experience gives me a deep empathy with my clients, as I am able to relate directly to many of their inner challenges.

 At my first school around the ages of 6 until 9, I experienced verbal and physical abuse from my Head mistress, and the deputy Head mistress.
 Around the age of 11 to 12, I experienced grooming and mild sexual abuse by a male teacher, at the boarding school I attended.

-These experiences have given me insights into how we develop emotionally and sexually, the vulnerability of children and adults, and how sexual dysfunction can arise in adults.
+These experiences have given me insights into how we develop emotionally, they have revealed to me some of the many vulnerabilities of children and adults, and how sexual and behavioural dysfunction can arise in adults.
+It has given me a deeper understanding of the crucial role of parenting, how we raise our child, and the profound ongoing effects of this throughout adult life.

 Employed work: